 My brother was indifferent to the plastic bears.
 He didn’t dislike them, but he didn’t like them either.
 He was never motivated to earn more, to collect more.
 And after a certain point, there were so many available to him…so many crammed into drawers and pockets and piled about the house…that they lost whatever novelty value they might have initially held.
 The little plastic bears were everywhere, and therefore pointless.
 (If a token system functions like a currency, the same basic rules will apply.
 In this case, inflation kicked in.)

 Three years at the center, and the impact was negligible.
 His reading skills stayed at the same level, his grades did not improve.

 His mood was the only thing to change over the years.
 His anger steadily increased.

 I don’t know why I’m sharing this memory.
 I don’t know if there is a lesson or point.
-I just know, today, when I read about programs and centers offering hope for special needs…when I read about systems and cures and experts…I don’t always have a very good feeling.
+I just know, today, when I read about programs and centers offering hope and transformation…when I read about systems and cures and experts…I don’t always have a very good feeling.

 I have a suspicion that help…the kind that is actually helpful…can only happen with an understanding of individuals; it can only happen when a mind reaches out to another mind.
 And too often, programs and systems rest on broad rules and generalizations.
 They are made for people in the abstract, but never a specific person.

 So, no story with a moral.
 No answers.
 Just memories and the images they create in my mind:

 Centers and programs lumbering along, turning into machines; forever busy digging immense holes, creating spaces to bury their waste…their candy and coins and plastic bears; machines lost in landfills of plastic, futile tokens.